mfsyahrz/nex-flix/README.md

 ## Description
-This is a mini watchlist apps built on top of Python and Django Framework.
+Nexflix is a mini watchlist apps built on top of Python and Django Framework.